GaryHostt/Oracle_Integration/README.md

 The API documentation above can be used to automate turning off/on your Integration instance or change the compartment where it's located.

-Those using previous SOA licences are eligible for [BYOL metering, do I qualify?
-Turning it on/off](https://blogs.oracle.com/integration/turn-byol-metering-on-or-off-in-oracle-integration-cloud)
+Those using previous SOA licences are eligible for [BYOL metering, do you qualify?
+How to turning it on/off](https://blogs.oracle.com/integration/turn-byol-metering-on-or-off-in-oracle-integration-cloud)

 [Sending notifications with a custom email](https://blogs.oracle.com/integration/sending-oic-notifications-from-an-email-address-of-your-choice)